dnlrsr/subarr/README.md

 YouTube already provides RSS feeds for playlists (eg https://www.youtube.com/feeds/videos.xml?playlist_id=PLopY4n17t8RDoFQPcjBKWDEblGH1sOH2h).
 However, they can be severly limited:

 - Feeds seem to be limited to only the last 15 items
+  - _However, YouTubarr will list more items as they are found because the internal database will be updated_
 - _[Needs testing]_ I am not sure in what order items are returned (ie if you just have a random playlist - are videos returned ordered by upload date? added date?
 Is it consistent for both PL and UU playlists?)
 - _[Needs testing]_ RSS feeds may be somewhat slow to update